 Diagnosis of Achilles tendonitis

 A thorough subjective and objective examination from a physiotherapist is usually sufficient to diagnose an Achilles injury such as Achilles tendonitis.
-Occasionally, further investigations such as an Ultrasound, X-ray or MRI scan may be required to assist with diagnosis and assess the severity of the condition.
+Occasionally, further investigations such as an Ultrasound, X-ray or MRI scan may be required to assist with diagnosis, rule out other conditions and assess the severity of injury.